 Aside from back pain, neck pain, and headache relief, patients worldwide have reported that the CBP technique has addressed dozens of other health conditions, too.

 How Can Chiropractic Help Improve Your Health?

 As you know, the brain and nervous system control every function of a human body.
-This includes both the voluntary functions (such as movement of the limbs, talking, etc.), and involuntary functions (such as breathing, heart beat, and metabolic processes).
+This includes both the voluntary functions (such as the movement of the limbs, talking, etc.), and involuntary functions (such as breathing, heartbeat, and metabolic processes).

 When the spine is misaligned through poor postural habits, auto accidents, sports injuries, or even birth trauma, the delicate nerves flowing out of the spine are stretched or pinched.
 This is known as “nerve interference” and it severely cuts down on the amount of nerve energy reaching your limbs and organs from your brain.

 Through time, the decreased or interrupted nerve flow to your vital organs starts showing up as disease.
 You may find yourself popping acid reflux pills in the mornings, drinking an extra cup of coffee in the afternoons, and popping more pills just to be able to sleep.
 These are all conditions that can be addressed simply by realigning your spine.

 • Postural Deformities

 • TMJD Trouble